What will I do at my Public Health placement in Cambodia?

 - Teach children about healthcare, nutrition, and hygiene

-- Record, analyse, and report data for our Global Impact Database
+- Record, analyze, and report data for our Global Impact Database

 At your Public Health placement in Cambodia, your work will focus on the following areas:

 Conduct basic medical checks during home visits

 During home visits, you will conduct non-invasive tests.
 These tests establish how well organs are functioning and whether any treatment is needed.
 You’ll also measure blood pressure, blood sugar levels, and weight.

 If patients need further treatment, the supervising nurse or doctor will refer the case to the closest government-funded clinic.
 Most of the cases we end up referring are patients with high blood pressure, high blood sugar, arthritis, or symptoms like lethargy and loss of appetite.